 Advertising and market research

-Payments of more than $12 400 (including GST) to advertising agencies, market research organisations, polling organisations, direct mail organisations and media advertising organisations are set out in Table 30.
+Payments to advertising agencies, market research organisations, polling organisations, direct mail organisations and media advertising organisations are set out in Table 30.

 The department did not undertake any advertising campaigns in 2014–15.

 |Essence Communications||Purchase of the department’s non-campaign market research |

 Community attitudes towards Australian fisheries management ($198 308.00)